CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_02_active_directory.md

 - Installing Active Directory Domain Services (AD DS)
 - Creating the `cyberrange.local` domain
 - Configuring DNS
-- Joining Windows 10 and Windows 11 workstations to the domain
+- Joining initial Windows workstations to the domain
 - Creating the initial Active Directory structure for future management

-The outcome of this phase was a working domain environment that future students can expand with users, servers, Group Policy, logging, and SOC tooling.
+The outcome of this phase was a working domain environment that future students could expand with users, servers, Group Policy, file services, logging, and SOC tooling.

 ---